-• It's not always the answer, though.
+This SLES management tool is not always the answer, though.
 Learn which things are best configured in the configuration files and which things you really should use YaST for.

 Find out how well your hardware vendor supports Linux.

 Make sure your hardware vendor not only "supports Linux," but also provides regular driver updates for the version of SLES you are planning to deploy.